Peachtree Street: West Peachtree Street

 West Peachtree Street is not a western branch of Peachtree Street, but a major parallel (and unlike Peachtree, almost perfectly straight) due north–south street running one block west of Peachtree Street through downtown, and mostly two or three blocks west (due to the curves in Peachtree Street) through Midtown.
 West Peachtree divides the northeast and northwest quadrants of the city and county for street addressing purposes.

+In 2026, West Peachtree was changed from NW to NE.